 Roof May Determine Sale Ability

 The bottom line is if you’re thinking of selling during the remaining useful life of your roof, you should have it checked.
 If there is damage you may not be able to sell your home with the damage.
-You also want to use a reputable roofer who knows what they are doing, backed by a competent attorney who also knows what they are doing.
+You also want to use a reputable roofer who knows what they are doing, backed by lawyers representing personal injury cases in Tampa, FL who also knows what they are doing.
+If you’re in Miami, then you may check out personal-injury-miami here.
+It may be possible to sell the home if the damaged work in the claim was repaired.
+We can submit that info to new insurance company and coverage can be bound.
+We work with some excellent insurance companies.
+That is the other end of the equation people do not always think about.

 If you need the name of some roofers we’ve had good experience with, we would be happy to supply them to you.
 Simply call Brett Ellis 239-489-4042 or email Brett@topagent.com and we’ll pass along the information.